neerajsinghjr/dsa/neetcode/readme.md

 1.  **Pre-check:** If `len(s1) != len(s2)`, return `false`.

 2.  **Sort:** Convert both strings to character arrays (or lists), sort them, and convert them back to strings (or compare the sorted arrays directly).
     * Example:
         * `s1 = "listen"` -> `['e', 'i', 'l', 'n', 's', 't']`
         * `s2 = "silent"` -> `['e', 'i', 'l', 'n', 's', 't']`

 3.  **Compare:** If the sorted strings/arrays are identical, they are anagrams.

-**Time Complexity:** O(nlogn) due to sorting (where $n is the length of the strings).
-This is generally slower than the hash map approach for typical string lengths, but can be simpler to implement quickly.
+**Time Complexity:** O(nlogn) due to sorting where $n is the length of the strings This is generally slower than the hash map approach for typical string lengths, but can be simpler to implement quickly.

 **Space Complexity:** O(L) or O(1) depending on whether the sorting algorithm uses extra space or sorts in-place.

 #### 3. Prime Product (A Niche Trick)

 **Concept:** Assign a unique prime number to each letter of the alphabet.
 Multiply the prime numbers corresponding to the letters in a word.
 If two words are anagrams, their prime products will be the same.

 **Example:**